cybozu-go/setup-hw/docs/monitor-hw.md

 When `monitor-hw` is invoked, it starts a background routine to gather Redfish data of the server where it runs.
-This routine periodically traverses Redfish data which are published by the BMC of the server via HTTPS, and stores them into its memory.
+This routine periodically traverses Redfish data from the BMC via HTTPS, and stores them in memory.

 `monitor-hw` also starts an HTTP server to export data to Prometheus.
 When its `/metrics` path is accessed, it reads the stored Redfish data